radius-project/radius/docs/content/app-model/components-model.md

 ## Next step

-Now that you are familiar with Radius components, the next step is to learn about Radius services.
+Now that you are familiar with Radius components, the next step is to learn about Radius bindings.

-{{< button text="Learn about services" page="services-model.md" >}}
+{{< button text="Learn about bindings" page="bindings-model.md" >}}